Tenders and EOI

 If you need assistance registering and customising your profile, contact the Tenderlink Help Desk on 1800 233 533.

 A requirement of the Government Information (Public Access) Act 2009 (Section 3, division 5) is that Council maintain a register of government contracts valued at $150,000 or more.

-A contract which the agency is a party that has (or is likely to have) a value of $150,000 or more.
+A contract that the agency is a party to, which has (or is likely to have) a value of $150,000 or more.